AI CRO

 Does anchoring with a high Enterprise tier actually work in B2B SaaS?

 Yes, but only if the Enterprise tier signals real differentiated value.
 Adding an Enterprise tier with the same features at a higher price is transparent to sophisticated B2B buyers and erodes trust.
 Add genuine premium features (dedicated CSM, custom SLAs, on-premise) or skip the tier.
+The anchor only works when the premium is real.

 What about freemium versus free-trial mechanics on pricing pages?